 That’s where parental control software comes in handy.
-Parental controls keep your kids safe from the dark web, and there’s a no-strings-attached version available for all operating systems.
+Parental controls help keep your kids safe from the dark web, and there’s a no-strings-attached version available for all operating systems.
 Keep reading to find out more.

 Giving your kids technology designed for their age group is an excellent first step toward keeping them safe online.
-When they have access to more general computing devices, you can leverage parental control features built right into the operating system.
+When they have access to more general computing devices, you can leverage parental control features built right into the OS.
 The parental controls for both Windows and MacOS provide a convenient and acceptable means for restricting web access and chat functionality, along with viewing detailed logs and monitoring email exchanges.

-Windows Family Safety
+Microsoft Family Safety

 This approach may be a little complicated, but it comes with a variety of benefits.
-You get activity reports for all online activity from the child accounts and can block any apps, games, or sites that you want.
+You get activity reports for all online activity from the child accounts and block any apps, games, or sites you want.

 MacOS built-in parental controls

 MacOS touts more than a few options for parental controls.
 In the latest version of MacOS, Big Sur, you can set up restrictions for things like movies, apps, web content, and privacy using the Screen Time section of your Mac’s System Preferences.
 MacOS’s parental controls also allow you to set limits on a child’s gaming habits such as whether or not they can have private messaging and whether or not they’re allowed to play multiplayer games.

 You can also restrict things like in-app purchases on iOS and iPadOS devices and require a password to even make a purchase.

 Adjusting these parental control settings can be done by either logging into a child’s specific Mac account or via using Family Sharing, which is a feature in which you can add your family members to a group and then manage their accounts’ parental control settings remotely from your own account.